 - The Museum of Marine Life and Findings is located in the seaside village of Vlichada.
-Here you can see exhibits of sponge fishery and a large variety of marine plants and animals, and numerous objects from old shipwrecks.
+Here you can see exhibits of sponge fishery, a large variety of marine plants and animals, and numerous objects from old shipwrecks.

 - The Cave of Kefalas or Cave of Dios covers an area of 1000 square meters and is the most beautiful cave in Kálymnos.
 Small boats go to the cave daily from the port of Pothia or through a path by the church of Agia Ekaterini (St. Catherine).

 - Visit a sponge store.
-Kalymnos has a long tradition of sponge diving.
-Even though only a few men remain who traditionally sponge dive, sponge diving, with all its traditions and history, still forms the very soul of the people of this island.
+Kalymnos has a long tradition of sponge harvesting.
+Even though only a few men still traditionally sponge dive, sponge diving, with all its traditions and history, still forms the very soul of the people of this island.